DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. Combat order is determined by card draw.
 At the beginning of combat, all characters draw a Target Card and place it in on the table in view.
 The values represent the turn order (Ace first, then K, Q, etc.) and the TC for any attack.
-Players with the same initiative card values can decide who goes first.
+Players with the same Target Card values as an enemy go first.
+If two players draw the same Target Card, they can decide who goes first.
 Without consensus, the player with the higher Agility modifier goes first.
 2. A player may delay their turn in initiative order to intentionally occur before or after another player(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
 A GM may skip a player’s turn if they are unprepared and need more